gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IFilterContext } from '@gooddata/sdk-backend-spi';
 import { IHeaderPredicate } from '@gooddata/sdk-ui';
 import { IInsight } from '@gooddata/sdk-model';
+import { ILegacyKpiComparisonDirection } from '@gooddata/sdk-backend-spi';
+import { ILegacyKpiComparisonTypeComparison } from '@gooddata/sdk-backend-spi';
 import { ILoadingProps } from '@gooddata/sdk-ui';
 import { ILocale } from '@gooddata/sdk-ui';
 import { ISeparators } from '@gooddata/sdk-backend-spi';